worv-ai/LatencyNodes/README.md

 ## Overview

-The Latency-Nodes extension provides a set of `OmniGraph nodes` for Isaac Sim that enable __realistic latency simulation__ in robotic systems.
-These nodes allow developers to model __communication delays__, __sensor latencies__, and __network-induced delays__ that are common in real-world robotic applications.
+The Latency-Nodes extension provides a comprehensive set of `OmniGraph nodes` for Isaac Sim that enable __realistic latency simulation__ in robotic systems.
+These nodes allow developers to model __communication delays__, __sensor latencies__, __camera data delays__, and __network-induced delays__ that are common in real-world robotic applications.

-Users could apply latency to your robotic systems using the provided nodes with `Latency Controller` and various `Latency Samplers`.
-Also, they can easily add their own distribution samplers by inheriting from the base class.
+Users can apply latency to robotic systems using the provided nodes with `Latency Controller`, various `Latency Samplers`, and specialized `Camera Nodes` for visual sensor simulation.
+The extension also supports easy customization by allowing users to add their own distribution samplers by inheriting from the base class.

 ![Latency Nodes Preview](/exts/worvai.nodes.latency_nodes/data/preview.png)